 - Apply without a checking account.
 Most lenders require you have a checking account when you reply because they use it to deposit your funds and withdraw your payments.
 However, you can find some lenders that offer cash loans to borrowers without bank accounts.

 - Apply if you’re unemployed.
-Some payday loan lenders will consider you for a loan if you’re unemployed, as long as you’re receiving some sort of income, such as government benefits or income from pension.
+Some payday loan lenders will consider you for a loan if you’re unemployed, as long as you’re receiving some sort of income, such as government benefits or pension income.

 - Quick turnaround.
-When you apply, you can have your loan deposited into your bank account in as little as one business day.
+When you apply, ask to have your loan deposited into your bank account in as little as one business day.
 If you opt for cash pickup, you may be able to get your funds on the same day.

 What to watch out for

 - High interest.
 Lenders charge borrowers with bad credit higher interest rates.
-Because of this, payday loans may not be legal in your state.
+Because of this, payday loans may be illegal in your state.
 If they are, you could have to pay an APR well above 300%.

 - Short repayment terms.
 Payday loans are known for being costly because of their quick repayment schedule.
 Many are due two to four weeks after being borrowed, so you’ll need to be sure you can afford it by checking your budget and the lender’s fees carefully.

 - Disreputable lenders.
 Not all lenders follow state laws.
 Check to make sure yours is licensed and clearly outlines its terms.
-If you’re unsure, learn how you can spot a payday loan scam.
+If you’re unsure, learn how to spot a payday loan scam.